Generic Name: oxycodone and acetaminophen

 Acetaminophen has been associated with cases of acute liver failure, at times resulting in liver transplant and death.
-Most of the cases of liver injury are associated with the use of acetaminophen at doses that exceed 4000 milligrams per day, and often involve more than one acetaminophen containing product.
+Most of the cases of liver injury are associated with the use of acetaminophen at doses that exceed 4000 mg per day, and often involve more than one acetaminophen-containing product.

-Each tablet, for oral administration, contains oxycodone hydrochloride and acetaminophen in the following strengths:
+Each tablet for oral administration, contains oxycodone hydrochloride and acetaminophen in the following strengths:

 Oxycodone Hydrochloride, USP 2.5 mg*